bobjacobsen/PMRRM/Profiles/README.md

   - Tag the repository with the date, e.v.
 2025-05-23-some-comment

   - Update the ~electricalcrew/PMRRM-snapshot sub-repository to that tag.
 This updates the WIP profile in the dispatch account
-    - Directly edit Dispatcher_Work_in_Progress.jmri/profile/profile.xml to disable "check files at end" and to enable starting "DisableSomeMenus.py"
+    - Directly edit Dispatcher_Work_in_Progress.jmri/profile/profile.xml to disable "check files at end"
+    - Directly edit Dispatcher_Work_in_Progress.jmri/profile/profile.properties to have `jmri-configurexml.enableStoreCheck=false`

   - Back in the ~electricalcrew/PMRRM repository, move files down through the directories: